Agoric/safe-modules/PURITY_CHECKER_RULES.md

    * We reject any ESM module that exports a live binding, i.e., that contains an assignment to an exported variable.

-We've now reduced the problem to the individual kinds of expression:
+We've now reduced the problem to the individual kinds of expression.
+The exports of a module result only from the module's initialize-time computation, producing the module's *top level state*.
+Modules mostly do declarations at initialization time, postponing most interesting computation till later.
+We start with the expressions most relevant to analyzing top level declarations:

--   An expression that is just a constant value, like `3`, is obviously purifiable because it's already pure.
+-   A ***constant***, like `3`, that has a primitive value.
+It is obviously purifiable because it's already pure.

--   An expression that is a variable name, like `x`, is purifiable if
+-   A ***variable name***, like `x`, is purifiable if
-       * `x` is initialized to the value of a purifiable expression, either by a `const`, `let`, `function`, or `class` declaration.
+       * `x` is initialized to the value of a purifiable expression, either by a `const` or `let` declaration.
+         (We ignore `var` for now.)
+       * `x` is initialized to a purifiable function or class, by a named `function` or `class` declaration or expression.
-       * `x` is not assigned to.
+       * `x` is not assigned to, making its declaration effectively a `const` declaration.
        * The value of `x` is not used in any way that might mutate it before it is hardened.

--  A function is purifiable if every variable that it captures is not assigned to and each of those variables are initialized to pure values.
+-  A ***function*** is purifiable if every variable that it captures is not assigned to and each of those variables are initialized to pure values.
 For example: